PyCon/pycon2019/README.rst

  PyCon 2018 Web Site
 =====================

-Built by the Caktus Consulting Group atop the Django web framework.
+Built by the Python Community atop the Django web framework.

 Rather than use this as the basis for your conference site directly, you should instead look at https://github.com/pinax/symposion which was designed for reuse.